FarmBot-Docs/farmbot-genesis/v1.6/assembly/supporting-infrastructure/raised-bed.md

 # Step 6: Attach the long walls

 Clamp the **long wall(s)** to the posts along a long side of the bed.
 The ends of the long wall(s) should be flush with the outer face of the short walls.
-If you are building an XL bed, the two long walls must meet at the middle of the middle post.
+If you are building an <span class="fb-xl-sticker">XL</span> bed, the two long walls must meet at the middle of the middle post.

 Drill two holes per wall-post attachment point.
 The upper holes should be positioned 80mm from the top edge of the long wall(s).
 The lower holes should be positioned 80mm from the bottom edge of the long wall(s).